-The Philadelphia Chamber Music Society Education & Outreach Program seeks to inspire audiences and musicians of all ages, enhancing the concert experience and fostering community around the shared experience of chamber music.
+The Philadelphia Chamber Music Society’s multi-faceted Education & Outreach Program inspires people of all ages by enhancing the concert experience, mentoring young players, building new audiences, collaborating with other nonprofits, and fostering community around the shared experience of chamber music.

-From a child’s first exposure to classical music to a student’s one-on-one interaction with an artist to scholarly insights into the concert repertoire, each facet of our Program seeks to enrich our community and build classical music audiences now and for the future.
+Whether it’s a child’s first exposure to classical music, a student’s one-on-one interaction with an eminent concert artist, or a scholar sharing insights into the repertoire, each aspect of our program engages audiences now and for the future.

-We are grateful for the program support we receive through the Lois and Julian Brodsky Music Education Fund; the Paul M. Angell Family Foundation; the Cassett, Connelly, Dolfinger-McMahon, and Presser Foundations; the Hirsig Family Fund; and countless donors.
+We are grateful for the program support we have received from the Lois and Julian Brodsky Music Education Fund; the Paul M. Angell Family Foundation; the Cassett, Connelly, Dolfinger-McMahon, and Presser Foundations; the Hirsig Family Fund; and others.

 Free children’s concerts reveal the inner workings of chamber music through interactive performances that are open to area schools and families.
 Groups such as ECCO, Time for Three, the Dalí String Quartet, and the Chestnut Brass Quintet have engaged annually with over 300 students from schools across the city.